AlaSQL/alasql/README.md

 ```

 ### Warnings
-Alasql project is very young and still in active development phase, therefore it may have some bugs.
+AlaSQL project is very young and still in active development phase, therefore it may have some bugs.
 Please, wait a little bit before start to use it in production.
 I am going to add more tests and clean the code before relaese more stable version 0.1.0.
 Please, submit any bugs and suggestions in [Issues page](https://github.com/agershun/alasql/issues).

 You can check next version branches for new experimental features.

 ### Known Bugs and Limitations

-1. ORDER BY clause on three or more UNIONS ( [See example in Alasql console](http://alasql.org/console?select 10 as a union all select 20 as a union all select 30 as a order by a desc) )
+1. ORDER BY clause on three or more UNIONS ( [See example in AlaSQL console](http://alasql.org/console?select 10 as a union all select 20 as a union all select 30 as a order by a desc) )
-2. Limited functionality for transactions (supports only for localStorage) - Sorry, transactions are limited, because Alasql started to use more complex approach for PRIMARY KEYS / FOREIGN KEYS.
+2. Limited functionality for transactions (supports only for localStorage) - Sorry, transactions are limited, because AlaSQL started to use more complex approach for PRIMARY KEYS / FOREIGN KEYS.
 Transactions will be fully turned on again in one of the future version.
 3. Functionality of FOREIGN KEY, UNIQUE INDEX and CHECK conctraints is not realized in fully.